 If you suspect a burnout, get psychotherapeutic or medical help.
 In our start: practices in Berlin and Wiesbaden, diagnostics, psychotherapy and coaching in case of burnout are carried out.

-On request, you can use a self-test that gives a first impression, but does not replace professional diagnostics.
+If you wish, you can use a self-test that gives a first impression, but does not replace professional diagnostics: